johnda911/Climbing_Game_Project/README.md

 ![Alt text](./Wireframe.png)

+- On the upper right corner, three clickable contact icons of the author are presented for users to get information about the game creator.
-- Instruction on the upper left include the background and rules of the game.
+- Instruction on the left column includes the background and rules of the game.
+- A music button on the lower left corner to control the music on and off.
-- Rock count keeps track of the number of rocks the player accumulates.
+- Score on the upper left of the game canvas keeps track of the climbing distance the player accumulates.
-- In the top middle , there will be clickable music play button.
-- On the right, there will be Author information including links to this project's Github repo, my LinkedIn and AngelList.
-- On the left, three clickable characters will be presented for users to pick as different characters have different climbing speed and different motion types.
-(Bonus)
-- Additionally, a drop-down will be added to pick a theme for different rule sets (Bonus).

 # Technologies, Libraries, APIs

-I am planning to use the native browser technology, Canvas API to render the background of the game as well as the characters, all the motions involved.
+I use the native browser technology, Canvas API to render the background of the game, bananas as well as the monkey, all the motions involved.

 # Implementation Timeline